How to Shoot Dark Sky Photography

 How to set up your camera and more

-Milky Way Photography Hot Spots – The starting point of Milky Way photography is finding the right location in the dark sky areas and going during the months the milky way is visible.
-Before starting, read our Dark Sky Information page, review the When to Go, and look at the dark sky map. – Dark Sky Photography Resources.
+The starting point of Milky Way photography is finding the right location in dark sky areas and going during the months when the Milky Way is visible.
+Before starting, read our Dark Sky Information page, review the When to Go, and look at the Dark Sky map.
+Dark Sky Photography Resources.

-One of the most essential things for Milky Way photography is a DSLR camera with a full-frame sensor.
+One of the most essential things for this type of photography is a DSLR camera with a full-frame sensor.
 This will give you the best image quality and low-light performance.
 You will also need a fast lens with an aperture of f/2.8 or wider.
 A wide-angle lens is also essential for capturing as much of the night sky as possible.
 Finally, you will need a tripod to keep your camera steady during long exposures.

-Other helpful gear for Milky Way photography includes a remote shutter release, an intervalometer, and noise reduction software.
-A remote shutter release allows you to take long exposures without touching your camera, which can cause camera shake.
+Other helpful gear includes a remote shutter release (although today, cameras have a 2-second timer), an intervalometer, and noise reduction software.
+A remote shutter release or setting your 2-second timer allows you to take long exposures without touching your camera, which can cause camera shake.
 An intervalometer automatically lets you take a series of exposures, which helps create time-lapse videos or star trail photographs.
 Noise reduction software can help reduce the amount of digital noise in your photos, giving you cleaner, sharper images.
+See more below.

-Some popular locations for Milky Way photography include national parks, deserts, and mountaintops.
-Death Valley National Park in California is an excellent option because it has very dark skies and an open horizon.
+Some other popular locations include national parks, deserts, and mountaintops.
+Death Valley National Park in California is an excellent option because it has dark skies and an open horizon.
 The same can be said for Great Basin National Park in Nevada.
-Any desert location will do the trick if you want something closer to home.
-Make sure no mountains are blocking your view of the night sky.
-And finally, mountaintops are always a good choice for stargazing and Milky Way photography.

 1. Death Valley National Park, California